Despite challenges, Salesforce says chatbot adoption is accelerating

 In a recent paper submitted to the Association for Computational Linguistics (ACL) 2021 conference (“Reliability Testing for Natural Language Processing Systems”), Bennett and Kathy Baxter, Salesforce’s principal architect of ethical AI, argue for reliability testing and contextualization to improve accountability.
 They explain that reliability testing, with an emphasis on interdisciplinary collaboration, will enable rigorous and targeted testing, aiding in the enactment and enforcement of industry standards.

 Bennett also advocates including key stakeholders throughout the chatbot design process so biases can be accounted for and mitigated — at least to the extent possible.
 A recent attempt at this is the Masakhane project, a grassroots organization of 400 researchers from 30 African countries (and three countries outside Africa) whose mission is to strengthen natural language research in African languages.
-As of February 2020, the group has published more than 49 translation results for over 38 African languages on GitHub, many of which had never been translated at scale.
+As of February 2020, the group has published on GitHub more than 49 translation results for over 38 African languages, many of which had never been translated at scale.

 “Any institution has the opportunity to use a chatbot to essentially extend itself in a relationship with a customer — with prospective students, with job applicants, the list goes on.
 These are opportunities to create relationships and have a meaningful exchange,” Bennett said.
 “There’s a linguistic reason why someone uses a period versus an exclamation mark or emojis versus not.
-These things conveys additional meaning about the state of the relationship at hand, which is the kind of thing that will continue to be really important on the product and engineering side.
+These things convey additional meaning about the state of the relationship at hand, which is the kind of thing that will continue to be really important on the product and engineering side.
 With chatbots, we need to think through the conversational aspects of the conversation besides everything about the text, whether the bot or the user takes the first turn.”

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: